rsthornton/twitterlists/README.md

 To do:

 1. Figure out how to retrieve more tweets from timeline.
-Max tweets to retrieve "count" paramater is set at 50 but unable to retrieve more than 17 tweets from Ethereum list, 25 from blockchain gaming
+Max tweets to retrieve "count" paramater is set at 50 but unable to retrieve this many at one time.
+Ideally will be able to retrieve all tweets from certain period of time (ie: past 12/24 hrs.

-2. Identify most liked and retweeted tweets from a 24hr period

-3. Curate lists
+2. Curate lists

-4. Allow user to specficy a list to get information from using terminal
+3. Allow user to specficy a list to get information from using terminal

 5. Send daily email with most popular tweets?